 Wrapped With Care:

-Each Perdomo wrapper leaf is cut by hand using a traditional chaveta before application.
+Each Perdomo Cigar wrapper leaf is cut by hand using a traditional chaveta before application.
 After trimming, skilled rollers apply the wrapper by hand to the bunch that has passed draw testing.
 This is done on a stainless steel cutting board to ensure accuracy and cleanliness.

 Final Inspection:

-Complete Cigar Aging:
+Complete Perdomo Cigar Aging:

 Hand Banding Each Cigar: